-As some of you know- one of my friends and I discussed our pre race kit and race day checklist the week before a triathlon… the day before the race- he had forgotten various items and had to run around 3 bike stores at the last minute to get extra inner tubes, spare pair of sunglasses and some extra gels.
+As some of you know- one of my friends and I discussed our pre race kit the week before a triathlon… the day before the race- he had forgotten various items and had to run around 3 bike stores at the last minute to get extra inner tubes, spare pair of sunglasses and some extra gels.

 Anyway the next day…. he turned up to the race with his race bag packed nicely- but.. forgot to bring his bike!